 Scott Drake versus Standard Reproduction Mustang Lower Control Arms

-Many Mustang part manufacturers offer a front lower control arm for 1965-1966 Mustangs, but only Scott Drake offers this part with the little details correct, making it exactly like the original part found on 65-66 Mustangs, with a lot higher quality than the standard reproduction replacement lower control arm.
-To start, Scott Drake finished their Lower Control Arm with a brighter paint and in the factory correct two-tone black and gray color scheme.
-Scott Drake also offers an all-black Lower Control Arm, with the same high quality, for customers not requiring the factory correct color scheme.
+Many Mustang part manufacturers offer a front lower control arm for 1965-1966 Mustangs, but only Scott Drake offers this part with the little details correct, making it exactly like the original part found on '65-'66 Mustangs, with a lot higher quality than the standard reproduction replacement lower control arm.
+To start, Scott Drake finished their lower control arm with a brighter paint and in the factory-correct two-tone black and gray color scheme.
+Scott Drake also offers an all-black lower control arm, with the same high quality, for customers not requiring the factory-correct color scheme.

 The biggest difference is in the ball joint.
 Scott Drake's lower control arm features a heavier duty castle nut, which is almost twice the thickness than the one on the standard reproduction.
 This means the Scott Drake castle nut is much stronger when threaded on than the standard reproduction, and makes the Scott Drake lower control arm much less prone to failure than the reproduction.
 The cover over the boot is also superior on the Scott Drake product, as it is a much heavier plastic and fits much tighter than the standard reproduction.
 The same is true for the rubber boot on each part.
-Scott Drake's boot utilizes much heavier, thicker rubber, while the reproduction is much thinner.
+Scott Drake's boot uses a much heavier, thicker rubber, while the reproduction is thinner.

 On the backside of the part, Scott Drake continues to demonstrate their attention to detail.
-The Scott Drake Lower Control Arm includes the factory correct style rivets and is also grease-able, which can greatly extend the life of the Scott Drake part.
-Continuing along the back of the control arm, Scott Drake correctly features a two-piece heavy duty bracket and tabs that are correctly spot welded, versus the edge welding on the standard reproduction.
+The Scott Drake Lower Control Arm includes the factory-correct style rivets and is also grease-able, which can greatly extend the life of the Scott Drake part.
+Continuing along the back of the control arm, Scott Drake correctly features a two-piece heavy-duty bracket and tabs that are correctly spot welded, versus the edge welding on the standard reproduction.

 Scott Drake vs. Reproduction Mustang Deluxe Interior Door Panel Inserts